openhab/openhab-docs/configuration/rules-dsl.md

 val String datetime_string  = DateTime_Item.state.format("%1$td.%1$tm.%1$ty %1$tH:%1$tM"))
 ```

-Both Joda DateTime as well as DateTimeType (primarily through the calendar data member) provide a number of useful methods for comparing date times together and/or extracting parts of the date.
+Both Joda DateTime as well as DateTimeType provide a number of useful methods for comparing date times together and/or extracting parts of the date.
 For some examples:

 ```java